GTAB ByLaws

 This organization shall be a non-profit organization and shall be called the GIFTED AND TALENTED ACADEMY BOOSTER Club, (herein referred to as “GTAB” or as the “Association”).

-Article II - Purpose and Goals
+Article II - Mission and Purpose

-Section 1.1 - purpose
+Section 2.1 - mission

-section 1.2 - Goals
+section 2.2 - PURPOSE

 Article III - Membership